FuelLabs/sway/docs/book/src/blockchain-development/storage.md

 ## Storage Accesses Via the `storage` Keyword

-Declaring variables in storage requires a `storage` declaration that contains a list of all your variables, their types, and their initial values as follows:
+Declaring variables in storage requires a `storage` declaration that contains a list of all your variables, their types, and their initial values.
+The initial value can be any expression that can be evaluated to a constant during compilation, as follows:

 ```sway
 {{#include ../../../../examples/storage_variables/src/main.sw:storage_declaration}}
 ```

+Imported structs with private fields can be initialized in a `storage` declaration only if they provide a public [constructor](../basics/methods_and_associated_functions.md#constructors) that can be evaluated to a constant during compilation.
+Otherwise, to store such structs in the contract storage, the [manual storage management](#manual-storage-management) must be used.

 To write into a storage variable, you need to use the `storage` keyword as follows: